Home > Events > Propagating Awareness on Cutting Edge Technology

 Iconic façades require all the stake holders to strike the right balance between a host of parameters from conceiving the correct design to specifying the optimum materials and finally putting them together in place to materialize the epochal, vanguard building envelope.
 With ever increasing population density and destinations getting farther, the demand for the latest and Technology best in technology and quality also has increased.
 The 3rd season of Zak World of Facades held at New Delhi, brought together a horde of new and efficient façade materials and technologies to entice the minds of the designers and users alike whereby the industry stalwarts tried to bridge the gap between proposed and practical.
 In its 13th edition, the conference had become a specialized forum in region, and discussed the latest innovations and challenges in the Facade industry.

-The event commenced with a warm welcome note by Zak group.
-The event convener and host was Tariq Kachwala, Director, FG Glass Industries. ‘
+The event commenced with a warm welcome note by the Zak group.
+The event convener and host was Tariq Kachwala, Director, of FG Glass Industries. ‘

-Dr Prashanth Reddy, MD & CEO, FunderMax India spoke on “Vitality of rear ventilated façades”.
-He discussed high performance glazing and shading materials.
-He also explained the proper use of shading materials and how it would help reducing power bills.
+Dr Prashanth Reddy, MD & CEO, FunderMax India spoke on the “Vitality of rear ventilated façades”.
+He discussed high-performance glazing and shading materials.
+He also explained the proper use of shading materials and how it would help reduce power bills.
 Conservation of energy, environmental protection and acoustics are also important factors to be considered.

-Session 2 stated with a presentation on the topic “Safety in Facades and Optimum Perimeter isolation” by KR Suresh, Regional Director, and Axis Façade.
-He explained the need for following fire safety norms and strategies while constructing buildings.
-His presentation discussed various aspects for fire safety like evacuation methods, fire source detection, fire alarms, crowd management, need for compartmentalization, etc. As per National building code Fire rated glass should be used in buildings.
-Quality control of glass is most essential for the safety of buildings.
+Session 2 started with a presentation on the topic “Safety in Facades and Optimum Perimeter Isolation” by KR Suresh, Regional Director, and Axis Façade.
+He explained the need to follow fire safety norms and strategies while constructing buildings.
+His presentation discussed various aspects of fire safety like evacuation methods, fire source detection, fire alarms, crowd management, the need for compartmentalization, etc. As per the National Building Code Fire rated glass should be used in buildings.
+Quality control of glass is essential for the safety of buildings.

 Antony John, Engineering Director, Schüco India, presented the case study of the Schüco façades at One BKC, Mumbai.
 He explained the project details and challenges, and the customised solutions by Schüco.